San Bernardino California Therapists

 • Culture: It is a college town, with most of the students being Latino or Hispanic.
 They tend to fall into a group of people who fail to seek out mental health resources.

-• Education: Less than 20% of people in San Bernardino have a college degree.
+• Education: Approximately 13% of people in San Bernardino have a college degree.
 This is surprising given that there is a college in the town.
 Once people graduate, they tend to leave the area.

 • Socioeconomic Factors: Given the lower per-capita income as compared to the rest of California, people in San Bernardino are more prone to economic depression.